A coupled fully kinetic hydrogen transport and ductile phase-field fracture framework for modeling hydrogen embrittlement: Results and discussion

 The second case considers the double-notched specimen proposed by Mediavilla et al. \cite{mediavilla2006robust}, which is widely employed as a benchmark for ductile damage models \cite{Ambati2015ductile, Alakheel2018}.
-The specimen geometry and applied boundary conditions are detailed in Fig.~(\ref{Fig: DoubleNotch}a).
+The specimen geometry and applied boundary conditions are detailed in Fig.~(\ref{Fig: DoubleNotch}a) and the corresponding finite element mesh in Fig.~(\ref{Fig: DoubleNotch}b).
 For the material parameters, power-law hardening was used with $\sigma_{\mathrm{y}0} = 350$ MPa, $K=1300$ MPa and $n=0.1$.
 The phase-field fracture parameters were $\eta = 0.4$, $w_\mathrm{c} = 90 \, \mathrm{MJ/m^3}$.

 A vertical displacement was applied to the left and top edges, while the right and bottom boundaries were held fixed.
-The resulting load-displacement response is shown in Fig.~(\ref{Fig: DoubleNotch}b), with the corresponding triaxiality and equivalent plastic strain maps in Fig.~(\ref{Fig: DoubleNotch}c) up to final damage.
+The resulting load-displacement response is shown in Fig.~(\ref{Fig: DoubleNotch}c), with the corresponding triaxiality and equivalent plastic strain maps in Fig.~(\ref{Fig: DoubleNotch}d) up to final damage.
 The failure sequence begins at the upper notch, where $\varepsilon_\mathrm{eq}$ is maximum and $\mathcal{T}$ is positive.
 This initial crack propagates in a curved downward path toward the center.
 Simultaneously, a second crack initiates at the lower notch and evolves upward.
 Final rupture is achieved when these two crack fronts coalesce at the specimen center, demonstrating excellent agreement with the benchmark results reported in \cite{Ambati2015ductile, Alakheel2018}.